Chappaqua Mountain Institute: History

 The Institute's first building, a large three storey structure with a basement and mansard roof, stood on 40 acre of wooded grounds on the lower slope of Chappaqua Mountain facing Quaker Street.
-It was built mostly of wood, and in the early hours of February 21, 1885 a defective chimney caused a fire which completely destroyed the building.
+It was built mostly of wood, and in the early hours of February 21, 1885, a defective chimney caused a fire which completely destroyed the building.
 All 50 of the students and staff sleeping there that night got out of the building unharmed, including young Alfred Farragut, the nephew of Admiral David Farragut, who had a narrow escape.
-Finding themselves outside in the freezing snow, barefoot and dressed only in their pyjamas, Alfred and two of his friends had gone back to their room to retrieve their clothes, but became trapped there when the staircase caught fire.
+Finding themselves outside in the freezing snow, in ohio barefoot and dressed only in their pyjamas, Alfred and two of his friends had gone back to their room to retrieve their clothes, but became trapped there when the staircase caught fire.
 Eventually the boys used a clothes line to lower themselves from a third storey window.

 A new brick, stone and concrete building with an extra storey and two added wings was erected on the site in 1886 and served as the school's home until its closure.
 Public lectures were also held there, and in the summer of 1894 the school and its grounds served as the home for a conference of the seven North American Quaker Yearly Meetings with many of the 1200 delegates accommodated in tents on the lawns.
 In 1906, Mary Nichols Cox became the school's first female principal.
-She had a PhD. in botany from Cornell University and was married to the architect and Quaker historian, John Cox Jr. When the school closed in 1908, she became the owner and principal of Grayrock Country Home School in Chappaqua, a co-educational boarding and day school for young children.
+She had a PhD. in botany from Cornell University and was married to the architect and Quaker historian John Cox Jr. When the school closed in 1908, she became the owner and principal of Grayrock Country Home School in Chappaqua, a co-educational boarding and day school for young children.

+Post-closure

-A year after its closure, the Chappaqua Mountain Institute reopened in Valhalla, New York and by 1916 had become a girls-only boarding school.
+A year after its closure, the Chappaqua Mountain Institute reopened in Valhalla, New York, and by 1916 had become a girls-only boarding school.
 The building and grounds of the former school in Chappaqua were bought by the Children's Aid Society in 1909 with a large donation from Elizabeth Milbank Anderson and became a convalescent home for children from New York City.
 The Elizabeth Milbank Anderson Home closed in 1967, although the Children's Aid Society continued to use the grounds as a summer camp.
 The building remained unoccupied for several years and was eventually demolished following a severe fire.